No products in the cart.

-The iSUP will fit on top of our dinghy davits when inflated.
-Several friends keep theirs inflated all season long and just properly secure on deck while on the move.
+- The iSUP will fit on top of our dinghy davits when inflated.
+Several friends keep their inflated all season long and just properly secure on deck while on the move.

 We’d been carrying the new paddleboards around on Starry Horizons for a while.
 Unfortunately, the water here on the east coast of Australia (south of Moreton Bay) hasn’t been all that pretty, plus we were traveling away from the boat a lot.
 Finally, when our friend Madeline was visiting we’d just spent a few rainy days cooped inside playing games.
 The wrecks of Tangalooma ended up being a fun place to get the paddleboards out for the first time.

 It had been a while since I’d bought them, so I’d pretty much forgotten what was in the box.
 Our Drift Paddleboards came with:

 - an actual backpack (the ikayak we had had a weird bag with a shoulder strap, which was very uncomfortable)

 - cargo net

 - paddles (we upgraded to the carbon fiber adjustable paddles)

 - manual pump